1970 Philadelphia Eagles season

 The 1970 Philadelphia Eagles season was their 38th in the league.
 They failed to improve on their previous output of 4–9–1, winning only three games.
 The team failed to qualify for the playoffs for the tenth consecutive season.

-The Eagles did have victories over the playoff-bound Dolphins and the cross-state rival Steelers (in Franklin Field's swan song as an NFL venue), as well as a 23–20 victory on Monday Night Football over the Giants, ending New York's six-game winning streak and helping deny Big Blue a playoff berth.
+The Eagles did have victories over the playoff-bound Dolphins and the cross-state rival Steelers (in Franklin Field's swan song as an NFL venue).
+Another highlight was a 23–20 victory on Monday Night Football over the Giants, ending New York's six-game winning streak and helping deny Big Blue a playoff berth.